 Shannon Elizabeth Bell

 Bell, Shannon Elizabeth.
 Our Roots Run Deep as Ironweed: Women and the Fight for Environmental Justice in the Appalachian Coalfields.
-(Forthcoming, University of Illinois Press).
+(University of Illinois Press, 2013).

 Bell, Shannon Elizabeth.
-Fighting King Coal: The Barriers to Grassroots Environmental Justice Movement Participation in Central Appalachia.
-Book manuscript under review.
+Fighting King Coal: The Challenges to Micromobilization in Central Appalachia.
+(MIT Press, 2016).

 Bell, Shannon Elizabeth and Richard York.
 2010.
 “Community Economic Identity: The Coal Industry and Ideology Construction in West Virginia.”
 Rural Sociology.
 75(1):111-143.

 - Received the inaugural “Best Scholarly Paper Award” from the Rural Sociological Society in 2011.